mgurg/fastapi_docker/docs/docs.md

 ## Naming

-Tables: plural

-    Multiple users are listed in the users table.
+Tables: plural (Multiple users are listed in the users table.)

-Models: singular
+  - Users
+  - Ideas

-    A singular user can be selected from the users table.
+Models: singular (A singular user can be selected from the users table.)

-Controllers: plural
+  - User
+  - Idea

-    http://myapp.com/users would list multiple users.
+Controllers: plural (http://myapp.com/users would list multiple users.)

 ## Configuration